vivekparasharr/vivekparasharr.github.io/_posts/2019-06-01-programming-in-markdown.markdown

 lorem ipsum dolor | lorem ipsum | lorem | lorem ipsum lorem ipsum dolor | lorem ipsum dolor sit | lorem ipsum dolor sit amet | lorem ipsum dolor sit amet consectetur

+In summary, Markdown is a simple and flexible markup language that is widely used for formatting text on the web.
+Its simplicity and ease of use make it an attractive option for writing and sharing documents, and its flexibility allows it to be customized and extended to support a wide variety of use cases.
+Whether writing blog posts, creating documentation, or sharing code examples, Markdown is a valuable tool for anyone who wants to format text in a consistent and easy-to-read way.

 For a more complete list consider visiting [Codebase](https://support.codebasehq.com/articles/tips-tricks/syntax-highlighting-in-markdown).